seiyria/soa-autofarm/README.md

 If you're using multiple Nox windows, they must be in order, left to right, that you opened them.
 You probably shouldn't close them.
 Hopefully this limitation will be able to go away in the future.

+### Hosting Gotchas

+If you plan to host a map mission (not a list mission), it will pick the last mission you were in.
+There is no current way to pan around the map to the mission you want (nor will this be supported).
+If you plan to do this, I would recommend doing it manually.

+Additionally, unlike other automated aspects of this program, to host, you must start on a screen where stamina is visible (event screen, event mission list, event map list, story screen, or bridge).
+Otherwise, it will just join and do it's thing, but host when it gets out.
+If you're not paired with `--farm-everything`, it will host the current mission in your current event list / map screen.

 ## About Source Code

 * `window.clicks.js` has information on where you click in one particular state to get to another state.